Church attacks in Israel 'poison' before pope's visit, cleric says

 Twal said "the unrestrained acts of vandalism poison the atmosphere" ahead of Pope Francis' first pilgrimage to the Holy Land since ascending to the papacy.
 The pontiff will visit Jordan, the West Bank and Jerusalem from May 24 to 26.

-Twal drew some encouragement from pledges by Israeli officials, notably Defense Minister Moshe Yaalon and Justice Minister Tzipi Livni, to crack down on "price tag" attackers.
+Twal drew some encouragement from pledges by Israeli officials, notably Defence Minister Moshe Yaalon and Justice Minister Tzipi Livni, to crack down on "price tag" attackers.

-But he added that until Israel's pledges to stop the vandalism "become acts, we remain skeptical."
+But he added that until Israel's pledges to stop the vandalism "become acts, we remain sceptical."

 "How can it be that they don't catch the perpetrators?"
 Twal said.